dasiths/ai_generated_talk_abstracts/breadcrumb_protocol/narrative.md

 # Narrative

-I'm a senior software engineer in the Dropbear crew which part of the ANZ engineering studio within Industry Solution Engeering (ISE) team here at Microsoft.
+I'm a senior software engineer in the "Dropbear" crew which part of the ANZ engineering studio within Industry Solution Engeering (ISE) team here at Microsoft.
 I want to share some of my learnings working with large language models over the last 18+ months for code generation within a larger Hyper Velocity Engineering (HVE) initiative.

 The industry as a whole has been figuring out how to harness the best out of LLMs for code generation since the eraly days of OpenAI's GPT 3.5.
 Coding agents wern't mainstream and using UX built for chat experiences had some key challenges that surfaced over that time.